Adult Religious Education

 Adult Book Group

 Christ the King Book Group meets on Monday mornings after the daily Mass.
-The group is currently reading The Screwtape Letters by C. S. Lewis.
-(Please use this edition.)
+This Lent (begins Feb 23), the group will read and discuss The Practice of the Presence of God (Pope Leo's Spirtual Secret) by Brother Lawrence.
+(Please get the Dec 7, 2025 edition.)
 There is no charge to attend, except the cost of the book.

 Adult Bible Study